 It can be a bit daunting to maneuver in today’s world of Content Management Systems.
 CMSes have been around for a long time, most of them providing different ways of authoring and structuring content for a website.
-Let’s explore their differences and why Sanity sticks out of the crowd as a real-time hosted backend for structured content.
+Let’s explore their differences.

 What we call “traditional CMSes” is software that you either install and have to manage in your own or a managed server environment.
 We tend to call them “monolithic” because they pack all functionality, and assumptions for how you want to work, in one single system.
-These CMSes often provide a “What You See Is What You Get” experience because they only have one context for presenting the content: a web page.
+These CMSes often provide a “What You See Is What You Get” (WYSIWYG) experience because they only have one context for presenting the content: a web page.
+This means that traditional CMSs are adding APIs to serve content through network requests and the JSON format.
+On the other side, the headless CMS's have emerged to exclusively serve content through APIs.

-A headless CMS is a content managment system that provides a way to author content, but instead of web page rendering, it provides the content as data over an API.
+A headless CMS is a content management system that provides a way to author content, but instead of web page rendering, it provides the content as data over an API.

 In the last few years, we have seen the uptick of CMSes that try to be more agnostic, and thereby more flexible in their ways of making content available.
 These are usually called “Headless” or “API-first” CMSes.
 Some of them market themselves as “Content infrastructure,” “Content Hubs” or even “Content as a Service.”
 However, when you take a closer look, they all pretty much boil down to some database backend with a web-based user interface, where you access the content through an API.